Forestry’s Australian birthplace

 In the Wirrabara Forest, significant conservation, heritage and recreational assets are now managed by the Department of Environment and Water including the Ippinitchie Campground and Wirrabara Forest Picnic Ground.

-In the Bundaleer Forest, ForestrySA continues to manage the Bundaleer Picnic Ground and an area of community land which retains 22 hectares of land for public use.
-This area is managed in partnership with the Bundaleer Forest Community Areas Association.
+In the Bundaleer Forest, ForestrySA works in partnership with the Bundaleer Forest Community Areas Association to manage the Bundaleer Picnic Ground and an area of community land which retains 22 hectares of land for public use.
+For more information, please contact the Bundaleer Forest Community Areas Association.

 The forest is closed to the public on declared Total Fire Ban days.
 To report a fire, call 000.